tamilzh2018/kode-kloud-test/terraform Kode Kloud Test.md

 **Level 2**
 # Q1 Create VPC and Subnet Using Terraform
+To ensure proper resource provisioning order, the DevOps team wants to explicitly define the dependency between an AWS VPC and a Subnet.
+The objective is to create a VPC and then a Subnet that explicitly depends on it using Terraform's depends_on argument.

+Please complete the following tasks:

+Create a VPC named nautilus-vpc.

+Create a Subnet named nautilus-subnet.

+Ensure the Subnet uses the depends_on argument to explicitly depend on the VPC resource.

+Create the main.tf file (do not create a separate .tf file) to provision a VPC and Subnet.

+Use variables.tf, define the following variables:

+KKE_VPC_NAME for the VPC name.
+KKE_SUBNET_NAME for the Subnet name.
+Use terraform.tfvars to input the names of the VPC and subnet.

+In outputs.tf, output the following:

+kke_vpc_name: The name of the VPC.
+kke_subnet_name: The name of the Subnet.

+Ans:
+### ✅ 1. `main.tf`

+provider "aws" {
+  region = "us-east-1" # Change if needed
+}

+resource "aws_vpc" "nautilus_vpc" {
+  cidr_block = "10.0.0.0/16"
+  tags = {
+    Name = var.KKE_VPC_NAME
+  }
+}

+resource "aws_subnet" "nautilus_subnet" {
+  vpc_id                  = aws_vpc.nautilus_vpc.id
+  cidr_block              = "10.0.1.0/24"
+  availability_zone       = "us-east-1a" # Adjust as needed
+  map_public_ip_on_launch = true

+  tags = {
+    Name = var.KKE_SUBNET_NAME
+  }

+  depends_on = [aws_vpc.nautilus_vpc]
+}

+### ✅ 2. `variables.tf`

+variable "KKE_VPC_NAME" {
+  description = "Name of the VPC" type        = string
+}

+variable "KKE_SUBNET_NAME" {
+  description = "Name of the Subnet" type        = string
+}
+### ✅ 3. `terraform.tfvars`

+KKE_VPC_NAME    = "nautilus-vpc"
+KKE_SUBNET_NAME = "nautilus-subnet"

+### ✅ 4. `outputs.tf`

+output "kke_vpc_name" {
+  description = "The name of the VPC" value       = var.KKE_VPC_NAME
+}

+output "kke_subnet_name" {
+  description = "The name of the Subnet" value       = var.KKE_SUBNET_NAME
+}

+### 📌 Notes:

+* `depends_on` in the subnet is explicitly ensuring that Terraform knows to wait until the VPC is created, even though the `vpc_id` reference would usually handle this implicitly.
+* This is useful in more complex setups where implicit dependency might be insufficient or unclear.
+* Adjust the region, AZ, and CIDR blocks based on your specific AWS environment if needed.

 # Q2 Launch EC2 in Private VPC Subnet Using Terraform
+The Nautilus DevOps team is expanding their AWS infrastructure and requires the setup of a private Virtual Private Cloud (VPC) along with a subnet.
+This VPC and subnet configuration will ensure that resources deployed within them remain isolated from external networks and can only communicate within the VPC.
+Additionally, the team needs to provision an EC2 instance under the newly created private VPC.
+This instance should be accessible only from within the VPC, allowing for secure communication and resource management within the AWS environment.

+Create a VPC named xfusion-priv-vpc with the CIDR block 10.0.0.0/16.

+Create a subnet named xfusion-priv-subnet inside the VPC with the CIDR block 10.0.1.0/24 and auto-assign IP option must not be enabled.

+Create an EC2 instance named xfusion-priv-ec2 inside the subnet and instance type must be t2.micro.

+Ensure the security group of the EC2 instance allows access only from within the VPC's CIDR block.

+Create the main.tf file (do not create a separate .tf file) to provision the VPC, subnet and EC2 instance.

+Use variables.tf file with the following variable names:

+KKE_VPC_CIDR for the VPC CIDR block.
+KKE_SUBNET_CIDR for the subnet CIDR block.
+Use the outputs.tf file with the following variable names:

+KKE_vpc_name for the name of the VPC.
+KKE_subnet_name for the name of the subnet.
+KKE_ec2_private for the name of the EC2 instance.

+Notes:

+The Terraform working directory is /home/bob/terraform.

+Right-click under the EXPLORER section in VS Code and select Open in Integrated Terminal to launch the terminal.

+Before submitting the task, ensure that terraform plan returns No changes.
+Your infrastructure matches the configuration.
+Ans:

 # Q3 Replace Existing EC2 Instance via Terraform
 # Q4 Deploy Multiple EC2 Instances with Terraform
 # Q5 Associate Elastic IP with EC2 Instance Using Terraform